 10.3.2 Optimize Memory Access Patterns

 Optimizing memory access patterns is essential for leveraging the CPU’s cache hierarchy effectively.
 Modern CPUs have multiple levels of cache (L1, L2, L3), each with different sizes and access speeds.
 By structuring your code to access memory in a cache-friendly manner, you can significantly reduce memory latency and improve overall performance.
+For finance this shows up when you value a matrix of policy projections or simulate thousands of Monte Carlo paths: the order in which you touch memory dominates runtime once the arithmetic becomes trivial.

 What is cache-friendly memory access?
 Essentially it boils down to spatial and temporal locality.